LEAPFROGGING TECHNOLOGY IS CHANGING MILLIONS OF LIVES

 Find Out How

+Hello, this is Ken Baxter in sunny Las Vegas and welcome to my blog!
 As Americans living in such an advanced society, we sometimes take for granted all the resources available to us and we forget to realize the hardships that other countries face.
 Many nations in the world are desperately underserved in many ways; water and food shortages, rampant disease, outbreaks of uncontrolled violence, and the list goes on and on.

 We go about our daily lives, for the most part never noticing the evidence of centuries of technological progress we enjoy.
 The power lines have always been there – water running through pipes underground appears out of our faucets, it’s all just part of our normal life.